-Over the last 15 years we have developed BionomicsTM, a solution that prevents sprain/strain injuries both at home and in the workplace.
-The first recorded back injury was over 2,500 years ago.
-2,500 years is a long time to put up with this avoidable injury.
+Over the last 29 years we have developed BionomicsTM, a solution that prevents sprain/strain injuries both at home and in the workplace.
+The first recorded back injury was over 2500 years ago.
+2500 years is a long time to put up with this avoidable injury.

 We have trained over 1 million employees and have proof that you now have means to stop the suffering and the outlandish costs associated with these injuries.
-We now have over 800 injury prevention specialists across North America to help you or we will train you to administer your own programs.
+Our Injury Prevention Specialists are ready to help you, or we can train you to administer your own programs.

 We have experienced something we never anticipated when we introduced Bionomics and the Backsafe® and Sittingsafe® programs to organizations across North America: Employees are thanking their companies for providing the tools that they need to stay healthy and productive in life, something that they can use 24-7 and even share with their families.
-Really they are saying, "Thank you for caring about me" in so many words."
+Really they are saying, "thank you for caring about me" in so many words.

-You give a little and in turn get healthy and productive employees, and as a bonus experience a substantial reduction of workers' compensation costs (see actual case studies on our website).
-That makes sense on any fairness meter.
+You give a little and in turn get healthy and productive employees, and as a bonus, experience a substantial reduction of workers' compensation costs (see actual case studies on our website).

-We would enjoy speaking with you to see how we can provide a good service for a fair price for your company.
+We would enjoy speaking with you to see how we can provide a good service for a fair price.
 What a concept!

-Enjoy your next lunch and may all your acquaintances be blessed with arms long enough to reach their wallet!
-Prevent Tomorrow's Injuries Today!
+Enjoy your next lunch and may your acquaintance be blessed with arms long enough to reach their wallet!
+Prevent Tomorrow's Injuries TodayTM!